 Comprehensive insurance covers against “acts of God” on the road.
-It covers all your perosnal repairs or replacements against natural disasters, theft, vandalism, fire, falling objects, and more.
+We get many questions asking does comprehensive insurance cover theft, and the answer is yes.
+It covers all your personal repairs or replacements against covered events that can include natural disasters, theft, vandalism, fire, falling objects, and more.
 Learn about comprehensive insurance here.

 Comprehensive insurance is also often paired with collision insurance, which will cover your own car’s damage if you are in an accident (with another car or with an object).
 Learn more about collision insurance here.

 Comprehensive insurance often also includes liability insurance.
 This means total comprehensive coverage will usually cover:

 - Medical costs for other party if you are found at-fault

 - Property damage costs for other party if you are found at-fault

 - Damage to your car in auto accident

 - Damage to your car in a collision with object

 - Damage to car caused by “acts of God,” like storms, falling debris, or flooding